 If you follow the above program, then I guarantee that you will amaze yourself, as I did, with the results you can achieve in only three months time.
 There’s nothing quite like knowing that you’ve mastered a very challenging exercise, and on top of that, you’ll be turning heads in disbelief as you continue to rep out on the pullup bar.
 One last thing: the fitness benefits you experience will also be exceptional.
 You probably don’t care about that, though.

-If you’re ready to get started, and haven’t done so already, check out my detailed tutorial on how to do pullups right now, or see below for more info.
+If you’re ready to get started, and haven’t done so already, check out my free 5-day Pull-up Training Crash Course, or see below for more info.

 If you found this article helpful, please share it with your friends and tweeps: